oslabs-beta/Deno-Redlock/README.md

   await lock.release();
 }
 ```

+Note: commands are executed in a single call to Redis.
+Redis clusters require that all keys in a command must hash to the same node.
+When acquiring a lock on multiple resources while using Redis clusters, [redis hash tags](https://redis.io/docs/reference/cluster-spec/) must be used to ensure that all keys are allocated in the same hash slot.
+The most straightforward strategy is to use a single generic prefix inside hash tags before listing the resource, such as `{redlock}resourceId`.
+This ensures that all lock keys resolve to the same node and may be appropriate when the cluster storing the lock data has additional purposes.
+When all resources share a common attribute (such as organizationId), this attribute can be used inside the hash tags for better key distribution and cluster utilization.
+If you do not need to lock multiple resources at the same time or are not using clusters, omit the hash tags to achieve ideal utilization.

 ## Error Handling
 Redlock is designed for high availability and doesn't care if a minority of Redis instances/clusters fail at an operation.
 However, it may be helpful to monitor or log normal usage errors.
 A per-attempt and per-client stats object (including errors) is made available on the `attempts` property of both the `Lock` and `ExecutionError` classes.
 Additionally, Redlock emits an "error" event whenever an error is encountered, even if the error is ignored and normal operation continues.